Now that a contract has been executed and earnest money dropped off, we are officially in the Inspection Period.

 - that would significantly impair the health or safety of you and your family,

-- or if not repaired, removed, or replaced would significantly shorten or adversely affect the expected normal life of the premises.
+- or if not repaired, removed, or replaced would substantially shorten or adversely affect the expected average life of the premises.

-In not so many words, we will address everything that is expensive, dangerous or structural.
+In not so many words, we will address everything expensive, dangerous, or structural.

 Your part in the game is to hang tight and be patient at this time.